meet1214/Kidney-Disease-Classification-Using-MLFLow-and-DVC/README.md

 	#Description: About the deployment

 	1. Build docker image of the source code

 	2. Push your docker image to ECR

-	3. Launch Your EC2
+	3. Launch your EC2

-	4. Pull Your image from ECR in EC2
+	4. Pull your image from ECR in EC2

-	5. Lauch your docker image in EC2
+	5. Launch your docker image in EC2

 	#Policy: